 Applying ice packs and taking analgesics (such as acetaminophen or ibuprofen) to help relieve discomfort until milk production stops on its own

-Refraining from manually expressing milk, which can increase milk production
+Refraining from manually expressing milk, which can increase milk production because expressing milk tells the body more milk is needed.

 For mothers who are breastfeeding, the following can help until milk production adjusts to the baby’s needs: